centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-nrpe3.md

 * Is-Not-File-Generic : Check the absence of a file
 * Packet-Errors-Generic-Name : Check packet errors and discards on an interface
-* Packet-Errors-Global : Check packet errors and discards on interfaces (all partitions or filtered with regexp)
+* Packet-Errors-Global : Check packet errors and discards on interfaces (all interfaces or filtered with regexp)
 * Process-Generic : Check linux processes
-* Traffic-Generic-Name : Check Traffic (single partition)
+* Traffic-Generic-Name : Check Traffic (single interface)
-* Traffic-Global : Check Traffic (all partitions or filtered with regexp)
+* Traffic-Global : Check Traffic (all interfaces or filtered with regexp)

+Here are the metrics that are collected by default:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Cpu-->